Practice

 Purpose

 Practice groups meet once or twice a month.
-These times together are where review the fundamental principles and skills of Nonviolent Communication and practice applying them to our personal lives over the course of a few months.
+There could be 2 to 8 participants, people just like you, interested in learning and practicing.
+These times together are where review the fundamental principles and skills of Nonviolent Communication and practice applying them to situations in our own lives.
+We use the NVC book and the NVC Companion Workbook as a guide.

 Look above for the dates and times of our current practice groups.